abuehl/mod_test/README.md

 	X::Impl::~Impl() of module X.A called. id_ is 1551069797
 	X::Impl::~Impl() of module X.A called. id_ is 42

-During the cleanup of function `f`, the wrong destructor ist called.
+During the cleanup of function `f` in `mod_test.cpp`, the wrong destructor ist called.
 The program calls the destructor of `Impl` of Module `X.A` twice, instead of once.
 It calls the destructor of class `Impl` from the wrong module.

 There are two distinct classes both named `Impl` in module `X.A` and module `X.B`.
 These